 Specific medication safety issues are well known to cause harmful and fatal errors in patients despite knowledge of repeated occurrence and warnings.
 These deadly events have the following common characteristics (1):

-- recurring, likely to happen to another patient if not addressed;
+- They are recurring, likely to happen to another patient if not addressed

-- identifiable, easily recognized, clearly defined and not attributable to other possible causes;
+- They are identifiable, easily recognized, clearly defined and not attributable to other possible causes

-- avoidable, by appropriate practices, measures and organizational barriers (1).
+- They are avoidable, by appropriate practices, measures and organizational barriers

-The first three IMSN Global Targeted Medication Safety Best Practices
+The first four IMSN Global Targeted Medication Safety Best Practices are:

 - Global Medication Safety Best Practice 1